ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_commissioning.md

 #### Using the Thread commissioning application

-You can use the <a href="https://play.google.com/store/apps/details?id=org.threadgroup.commissioner" target="_blank">Thread Android application</a> for commissioning.
+You can use the [Thread Android application](https://play.google.com/store/apps/details?id=org.threadgroup.commissioner) for commissioning.
 Download and install this on your Android device, turn on Wi-Fi and start the app.
 Then follow these steps after ensuring all the requirements listed above are satisfied:

 1. Set up a connection to the Wi-Fi access point to which the Thread border router is connected.
 When connected, the application lists your Thread border router(s).
 2. Select a border router from the list.